zhangsq06/MMGraph/README.md

-# GraphPred
+# MMGraph
- GraphPred is a tool to find multiple ATAC-seq motifs using graph neural network (GNN) and coexisting probability.
+ GraphPred is a multiple motif predictor based on graph neural network and coexisting probability for ATAC-seq data.